calabash/calabash-android/README.md

 You should have the Android SDK installed and the environment variable `ANDROID_HOME` should be pointing to it.

+You also need to have Ant installed and added to your path

 ### Installation

 Install `calabash-android` by running